Oncolytic Virotherapy Development for Sarcomas

 Despite some progress has been made in the increased overall survival of pediatric patients with common sarcomas on account of advances in multiagent chemotherapy, however, little success has been obtained in the treatment of metastatic and relapsed disease.
 The strategies of sarcoma treatment have been expanding to comprise new agents, for example, immune modulators, IGF-1 receptor antibodies, mTOR inhibitors, and other biologic agents in an effort to promote survival for these patients.
 Research of OVs for the treatment of pediatric sarcomas has improved over the past decade with many types of OVs studied for the treatment of sarcomas, including Adenovirus, Herpes virus, Vaccinia, Reovirus, Seneca Valley virus, Newcastle disease virus, Semliki Forest, as well as Vesicular stomatitis viruses.
 At present, there remain six clinical trials exploring the treatment of resistant sarcomas with OVs.

-JX-594, a replication-competent strain of vaccinia virus, has been engineered with the Franulocyte–Macrophage Colony-Stimulating Factor (GM-CSF).
-It has displayed evidence of anti-tumor effects in a variety of refractory tumors, such as melanoma, hepatocarcinoma, and lung cancers.
-A Phase I clinical trial shows that JX-594 selectively infects, replicates, and expresses transgene products in advanced, treatment-refractory metastatic solid tumors comprising one sarcoma after intravenous infusion while sparing normal tissues.
+A replication-competent strain of vaccinia virus, engineered with Granulocyte-Macrophage Colony-Stimulating Factor (GM-CSF), has shown evidence of anti-tumor effects in various refractory tumors, including melanoma, hepatocarcinoma, and lung cancers.
+A Phase I clinical trial demonstrates that this modified virus selectively infects, replicates, and expresses transgene products in advanced, treatment-refractory metastatic solid tumors, including one sarcoma, after intravenous infusion, while sparing normal tissues.

 The field of oncolytics is approaching the complex balance of controlling the innate antiviral immune response with the potential for an adaptive antitumor immune attack.
 Based on our advanced OncoVirapy™ platform, Creative Biolabs is confident in providing novel OVs for sarcomas therapy and developing more efficient oncolytic virotherapy strategies for our customers.